 In addition to standard TLP services, MGH programs offer an array of comprehensive services to teach:

 MGH projects incorporate the principles of Positive Youth Development and administer services such as:

 The National Runaway Safeline offers a crisis hotline and online services 24 hours a day, 365 days a year to youth at risk of running away, those who have run away or are homeless, and their families.
 NRS helps in the following ways:

-The National Clearinghouse on Families and Youth is a free information service of the Family and Youth Services Bureau.
+The National Clearinghouse on Homeless Youth and Families is a free information service of the Family and Youth Services Bureau.
 Its purpose is to educate the family and youth work field—including FYSB grantees and aspiring grantees—about the research and effective practices that can improve the long-term social and emotional well-being of families and youth.